Elderberry | your natural cold + flu remedy

 In various forms, Elderberry has been used for centuries to combat cold and flu-like illnesses and their symptoms; and in recent years, the scientific literature has begun to prove the efficacy of this nondescript little berry, especially concentrated into a yummy syrup.
 In one study, 60 adult patients suffering from flu symptoms received either 3 teaspoons of elderberry syrup or a placebo 4x per day for five days.
 Researchers observed that “symptoms were relieved on average 4 days

-earlier and use of rescue medication was significantly less in those receiving elderberry extract compared with placebo.”
-Elderberry has also been found to inhibit H1N1 (swine flu) in vitro (see study here); and inhibit several influenza viruses while also reducing symptoms (here).
+earlier and the use of rescue medication was significantly less in those receiving elderberry extract compared with placebo.”
+Elderberry has also been found to inhibit H1N1 (swine flu) in vitro (see study here), and inhibit several influenza viruses while also reducing symptoms (here).

 Ayurveda thrives on prevention, and that’s why I love this little berry.
 In addition to helping fight off disease when it strikes, Elderberry syrup can be taken daily as a wonderful preventative.
 Its anti-viral properties and high contents of antioxidants and Vitamin C make it a great addition to your back-to-school regimen.
 About a month before the kids begin to go back to school, I give them about a tablespoon each morning before heading out the door.
 We continue this through the spring.